-It was especially relevant in the times of the pandemic.
-Now our client offers the best and up-to-date solutions to their clients.
+Such a software was especially relevant in the times of the pandemic.
+Now our client that used our healthcare software development services offers the best and up-to-date solutions to their clients.

 Clinical trials are bound to protect participant’s data by GDPR (EU) and HIPAA (USA).
 It is possible to avoid the identification of participants and share adequate results through statistical approach and anonymization.

 Software is a big deal when it comes to ensuring privacy and information security in clinical trials since a big amount of data is operated non-physically.
 Therefore, software should include authorization, secured ways of storing the data, safe communication, and duplicates prevention.